manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT730/index.md

 - **Presentation**: Students will have to give a presentation (approximately 45 minutes to an hour) on the project topic assigned to them.
 This will contribute 20% to their total score and will be done before the end-semester examination.
 - **End-Semester Examination**: There will be a 180-minute written examination, this will contribute 30% to the total score.

+*To get an A grade, you must score atleast 80% overall.
+However, this doesn't automatically guarantee an A.*

 # Lectures

 W 06/01: Introduction to the course, basics of abstract algebra